gauravmelkani/Multimedia-Application-Player/README.md

 # Multimedia-Application-Player
 VLC Clone - Simple Multimedia Player
-This project is a basic VLC Clone that serves as a simplified media player, designed with core playback functionalities inspired by VLC Media Player.
+This project is a  VLC Clone that serves as a simplified media player, designed with core playback functionalities inspired by VLC Media Player.
 The application features a user-friendly interface that allows users to play video files, control playback speed, and adjust audio volume.

 Features: